snowleopardAlex/myreads-library-app/README.md

+**MyReads Library App**
-This project had been built for Udacity Nanodegree.
+This project has been built for the Udacity Nanodegree.
+It is built with ReactJs, React Bootstrap and dependencies.

-It is composed of page: MyReads
-MyReads displays 3 shelves where books can be found.
-The control is tied to each book and when you click it, you see dropdown window and you can move the book to a different shelf: Currently Reading, Want To Read, Read, None.

-It is composed of page: SearchPage
-There is a search input, you type into it and the associated books with the query are displayed on the screen.
-The control is attached to each book, you click the dropdown and you can move the book to a shelf you want.
-The book appears on MyReads page - in the shelf of your choice.
+MyReads project is a virtual library where you can search for the books and add them to three different shelves: Currently Reading, Want To Read, Read.
+It is working with the backedn BooksAPI provided by Udacity.
+When you click on the select button, you can switch between shelves and change the place of the book from Currently Reading to Read, etc. The selected book appears on the different shelf, and subsequently disappears from the old shelf.

+**Description**
-The App works with BooksAPI backend from Udacity that is included in the project.
+The React components are class-based, there is a constructor, super, and componentDidMount used in the state.
+Regex, Bootstrap and React Router are present.
+You can find notes explaining how Regex works, and other side notes in notes.js file.
+The Front-End works with BooksAPI backend that is included in the project.

+**Installation**
+For this project you will need to download the repository, and run npm install in your terminal/cmd.

+**Configuration**
+In order to make the project to work you need to install dependencies:
+    "bootstrap": "^4.5.3",
+    "escape-string-regexp": "^4.0.0",
+    "prop-types": "^15.7.2",
+    "react": "^17.0.1",
+    "react-bootstrap": "^1.4.0",
+    "react-dom": "^17.0.1",
+    "react-router-dom": "^5.2.0",
+    "react-scripts": "4.0.0",
+    "web-vitals": "^0.2.4"

+**License**
+This project is open source, it was created for Udacity Nanodegree.
+Everyone can learn from it.